Connecting the Dots: Evaluating Abstract Reasoning Capabilities of LLMs Using the New York Times Connections Word Game: Experimental Settings

 \subsection{Humans as Game Players}

-Alongside LLMs, we recruited 17 human evaluators in two subgroups: 12 novice players with little to no prior experience playing Connections and 5 expert or regular Connections players.
-The novice and the expert evaluators were peers of the authors of the paper who volunteered to participate without any payment.
+Alongside LLMs, we recruited 17 human evaluators in two subgroups: 12 novice players with little to no prior experience playing \emph{NYT} Connections and 5 expert or regular \emph{NYT} Connections players.
+The novice and the expert evaluators were peers of the first four authors, who volunteered to participate without any payment.
 We designed a human evaluation interface and randomly sampled 100 games from our test set.
 Appendix~\ref{sec:humanevalinterface} has more information about the interface.
-The first screen displays a shortened version of the instructions from the LLM's prompt so as to not overwhelm the human players.
-To ensure that the humans solve the game in a manner comparable to the LLMs setup, they were given one try to fully solve the game (i.e., make all 4 categorizations).
+The first screen displays an abridged version of the instructions from the LLM's prompt so as to not overwhelm the human players.
+To ensure that the humans solve the game in a manner comparable to the LLMs setup, they were given one try to solve the game (i.e., make all 4 categorizations at once).
 This aligns with \cite{todd2024missed}'s \textit{challenge mode}.

 Playing these games is a significant cognitive burden.
-As such, each novice human evaluator played around 8-12 distinct games for a total of 100 randomly sampled games out of the 200 games in the test set, and expert participants each played 10 games for a total of 50 games from the subset of 100 games played by novices.
+As such, each novice human evaluator played around 8-12 distinct games for a total of 100 randomly sampled games out of the 438 in the test set, and expert participants each played 10 games for a total of 50 randomly sampled games.